jeanluct/microgyro_code/README.md

 ## License

-This code is released under the MIT License.
-See the file [LICENSE.txt][4] for copying permission.
+This code is released under the [MIT License][4].
+See the file `LICENSE.txt` for copying permission.

 [1]: https://arxiv.org/abs/2304.14028
 [2]: francescomichele.ventrella@unito.it